harmboschloo/elm-ecs/README.md

 ### World

 Our world will now look like this.
-You have to provide an initial value for every singleton where creating the world.
+You have to provide an initial value for every singleton when creating the world.

 ```elm
 type alias World =